Overview of Paget’s Disease

 - Arthritis.
 A hip or knee replacement may be necessary if changes in the bones cause severe disability.

-- Bone deformity.
+- Misshapen bones.
 Cutting and realigning bone affected by Paget’s disease can reduce pain in a weight-bearing joint.
-During the procedure, a surgeon may perform a procedure called an osteotomy.

-- Get plenty of physical activity.
-Like muscles, bones become stronger with exercise.
-The best exercises for healthy bones are strength-building and weight-bearing, such as:
+The best exercises for healthy bones are strength-building and weight-bearing exercises, such as:

 - Climbing stairs.